Skip to content

 How Big Is a Le Creuset Wok?

-The Le Creuset woks are a generous 14 ¼ inches, which is sufficient for making big meals.
+The Le Creuset Woks are a generous 14 ¼ inches, which is sufficient for making big meals.
 It has curved sides and a gently domed lid, giving you lots of room to work with.
 The lid fits securely on the pan and will help you steam ingredients and trap moisture in the pan.

 It is a little large for storing in the cupboard, but if you regularly cook for several people, you will appreciate the size immensely.
 It has a capacity of 4.5 liters, which is plenty for big meals.